How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 Strike

-A strike is scored when you bowl a ball and knock down all the pins in one go.
+A strike is scored when you bowl a ball and knock down all ten pins.

 Bumpers

-Bumper pins are small, square pins that are placed at the end of each row of pins.
+Bumper pins are small, square pins placed at the end of each row of pins.
 They act as a safety measure and prevent pins from being knocked off their positions.

 Pins